-MAT 100 Elementary Algebra
+Elementary Algebra

 This course is an in-depth study of introductory algebra intended as preparation for college mathematics.
-Topics include signed numbers, solving graphing, exponents, equations, polynomials, and factoring.
+Topics include signed numbers, solving equations, graphing, exponents, polynomials, and factoring.
 There will be attention to applications throughout the semester.
 This course earns general elective credit toward graduation, but does not fulfill a MAT requirement.
 Students will be allowed to use only a basic four-function calculator in this course.
 (Prerequisite: Math Placement Examination or successful completion of MAT 095 with C- or higher.
 Students who have successfully completed MAT 129 or higher may not take this course.)